nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/Figma Course Notes.md

 ### Styles
-They can be color styles & text styles
+- They can be color styles & text styles

-Both text & color styles live independently in the style section & are not tied to any object
+- Both text & color styles live independently in the style section & are not tied to any object

+### Components
+- UI elements that can be re-used across my design